-We are inviting United Methodists in Minnesota, North Dakota, and South Dakota to help us knit or crochet 10,000 purple scarves.
+United Methodists in Minnesota, North Dakota, and South Dakota were invited to help us knit or crochet 10,000 purple scarves and we are delighted that this ambitious goal was exceeded in June 2019.
 We are calling this initiative the Lydia Project, after Lydia in Acts 16.

 Deacon, First UMC, Duluth / Member of GC2020 Host Operations Team